MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 **MSA email account**

-If you are using a [MSA](https://en.wikipedia.org/wiki/Microsoft_account) email account, you will need to create the appId and appSecret to use with `msbot clone services` command.
+If you are using a [MSA](https://en.wikipedia.org/wiki/Microsoft_account) email account, you will need to create the app ID and app password on the Application Registration Portal to use with `msbot clone services` command.

-- Go to the [Application Registration Portal](https://apps.dev.microsoft.com/).
+- To get the app ID and app password, go to the [**Application Registration Portal**](https://apps.dev.microsoft.com/).
 Click on **Add an app** to register your application, create **Application Id**, and **Generate New Password**.
+If you already have an application and password but don't remember the password, you will have to generate a new password in the Application secrets section.
-- Save both application id and the new password you just generated, so you that can use them with `msbot clone services` command.
+- Save both application ID and the new password you just generated, so you that can use them with `msbot clone services` command.
-- To deploy, use the command that applies to your bot.
+- To clone the bot code from Azure to your local computer, use the command that applies to your bot.

 # [C#](#tab/csharp)